dcoates83/Azure-Sky-Ragdolls/pages/index.md

                 >A quality breeder has worked hard to eliminate genetic defects</strong
               >
-              from the lines they sell by buying only quality Kings and Queens and continuously striving to improve the quality of their cats.
+              from the lines they sell by buying only quality Kings and Queens, and continuously striving to improve the quality of their cats.
               <strong>They do genetic and physical testing</strong> of their
-              Kings and Queens to rule out genetic defects.
+              Kings and Queens to rule out genetic defects and diseases.
             </p>
             <p>
               A good breeder will
-              <strong>always provide a health guarantee</strong> and a Sales
+              <strong>Always provide a health guarantee</strong> and a Sales
-              contract.
-Your kitten is replaced if genetic defects occur, and you have a legal sales contract to back this up.
-Unfortunately, health guarantees mean a higher purchase prices because it costs us more to provide you with those quality kittens but generally this is worth it since you are avoiding costly health problems and devastating heartache.
+              agreement.
+Your kitten is replaced if genetic defects occur, and you have a legal sales agreement to back this up.
+Unfortunately, health guarantees mean higher purchase prices, because it costs us more to provide you with those quality kittens.
+This is worth it because you are avoiding costly health problems and devastating heartache.
             </p>
             <h2>
               With Azure Sky Ragdolls you have <br />guaranteed support for the